-UMC is dedicated to continually assess and improve our quality of patient care.
-We do this by monitoring many safety indicators.
+University Medical Center is committed to providing the best possible care for every patient we serve.
+We're always assessing and improving our quality of patient care by monitoring many safety indicators.
 Below are just a few of the indicators we monitor as part of our quality program.
-We encourage you to ask your health care team if you have any questions or concerns about your care at UMC.
+We encourage you to ask your health care team if you have any questions or concerns about your care at our hospital.

 A CT scan combines a series of x-ray images taken from different angles around your body to create a picture of the bones, blood vessels and soft tissues inside your body and provides more information than a plan x-ray.